andgoldin/demobot/README.md

     ```

 ## Testing locally
-Simply run in test mode in your command line: `./bin/test`.
+Simply run the bot in test mode on your command line:
+* `./bin/test`

 This will let you test your command before you need to commit or push any code.

 ## Useful stuff
 You can get user and message information from the `msg` and `server` objects in your `on_message` function: